signum-network/CIPs/cip-multiout-reverse.md

 4. Preserve, to the greatest possible extent, the storage consumption benefits, whilst fully implementing #2 and #3.

+5. Implement all of this in a way that does not require the network to fork.

 ### Proposed Solution:

 1. Implement a background task that will scan existing blocks and, when new blocks come in, scan them, and analyze all Multi-Out (Same) transactions.
 When this task finds a Multi-Out (Same) transaction it should add each recipient account ID and the transaction ID of the current transaction to a new database table, which is defined as follows: